 The park opened in 2019 on John’s Island, a short drive from downtown Charleston or about 3.5 hours from Greenville (hey, day trip and all), and sits on Trophy Lake, a totally landlocked lake free of alligators, according to the hands-on owner, Jessica.
 They even have a question about this on their website since I’d imagine everyone asks it.
 If you have any questions whatsoever, it’s probably answered on the website or Jessica can answer when you get there.

-Charleston Aqua Park has the floating obstacle course, which has more than a dozen obstacles for guests to try their athletic prowess on.
+Charleston Aqua Park has a floating obstacle course!
+There are more than a dozen obstacles for guests to try their athletic prowess on.
 There is everything from monkey bars (I made it to maybe the third one), slides, balance beams, and lots of things to slide and jump on.
 I really thought the people on the show “Wipeout” – the one where you get to laugh at all the contestants falling over themselves on water obstacles – just weren’t that athletic or coordinated.
 I was so wrong.
 It’s really hard to stand straight up on these things, much less run.
-But it’s so fun!
+But it’s so much fun!

 The Ropes Course